sumanmukherjee03/practice-and-katas/k8s/CKA/16-affinity-anti-affinity.README.md

                 - small
 ```

-OR if you want to place the pod on any node that has the size label
+OR if you want to place the pod on any node that has any value for the label size

 ```
 ....